dart-lang/language/working/333 - shared memory multithreading/proposal.md

 class NativeCallable<T extends Function> {
   /// Constructs a [NativeCallable] that can be invoked from any thread.
   ///
-  /// When the native code invokes the function [nativeFunction], the corresponding
+  /// When the native code invokes the function [nativeFunction], the
-  /// [callback] will be synchronously executed on the same thread within a
+  /// corresponding [callback] will be synchronously executed on the same
-  /// shared isolate corresponding to the current isolate group.
+  /// thread within a shared isolate corresponding to the current isolate group.
   ///
-  /// [callback] must be [Shareable] that is: all variables it captures must
+  /// Throws [ArgumentError] if [callback] captures state which can't be
-  /// have shareable declared type. external factory NativeCallable.shared(
+  /// transferred to shared isolate without copying. external factory NativeCallable.shared(
     @DartRepresentationOf("T") Function callback,
     {Object? exceptionalReturn});